Finca Los Alamos

-Finca Los Alamos is a historical Argentine estancia located in San Rafael, Mendoza.
+Finca Los Alamos is a historic Argentine estancia located in San Rafael, Mendoza.
 The estate was built in 1830 by the Bombal family, and originally served as a frontier fort.
 Domingo Bombal, who served eleven terms as Governor to the Mendoza Province (between 1863–1890), owned the estate until his death in 1908.

 After decades of neglect, the property was revived by Argentine writer Susana Bombal in the 1930s.
 Susana brought touches of Buenos Aires sophistication to the newly restored property, including colonial furniture, original manuscripts and mural paintings.
 She was friends with a number of bohemian artists from the 1930s-60s who made the retreat to Finca Los Alamos, 140 mi south of Mendoza.
 Each visiting artist added special touches that remain today, making the property a museum of sorts, and truly unique.
 Susana, who shared a profound friendship with author and poet Jorge Luis Borges, owned the property until 1992.
 The property features original works of art and culture from many famous Argentinean figures including Borges, Raúl Soldi, Hector Basaldua, and Manuel Mujica Láinez.

 The estate, which now serves as a boutique hotel, is still owned by the Bombal family, who also run the hotel.